dgmd-e-17/Search-and-Rescue-in-DuckieTown/README.md

         <img style="float: left; padding-right: 300px; width: 450px" src="./images/caseII-rescue.png"></img>

 .
-5) If the situation is a Potential Rescue, then the robot uploads the image to AWS for log and further analysis.
-Also, it signals a human operator take control of the robot and make a decision.
+6) If the situation is a Potential Rescue, then the robot uploads the image to AWS for log and further analysis.
+Also, it signals a human operator to take control of the robot and make a decision.

 <img style="float: left; padding-right: 300px; width: 450px" src="./Snag_11e8c1e0.png"></img>
 .

-6) If there is no danger, then the robot keeps looking for victims.
+7) If there is no danger, then the robot keeps looking for victims.